-Responsible for the Department’s research agenda, Sharon has supervised fifty eight MA dissertations, resulting in thirty two publications, as well as other research at PhD level.
-She is also the main supervisor of the Department’s conservation, research and teaching projects in China, Georgia, India and Malta, and Project Director of the Leon Levy Foundation Centre for Conservation Studies at Nagaur (Rajasthan).
-She has played a central role in the implementation of the MA-level teaching in conservation undertaken at Dunhuang (China) in collaboration with the Dunhuang Academy and Getty Conservation Institute, and in 2014 was awarded The People’s Republic of China Friendship Award (China’s highest award for foreign experts who have made outstanding contributions to China’s economic and social progress).
+Responsible for the Department’s research agenda, Sharon supervised fifty-eight MA dissertations, resulting in thirty-two publications, as well as other research at PhD level.
+She was also the main supervisor of the Department’s conservation, research and teaching projects in China, Georgia, India and Malta, and Project Director of the Leon Levy Foundation Centre for Conservation Studies at Nagaur (Rajasthan).
+She played a central role in the implementation of the MA-level teaching in conservation undertaken at Dunhuang (China) in collaboration with the Dunhuang Academy and Getty Conservation Institute, and in 2014 was awarded The People’s Republic of China Friendship Award (China’s highest award for foreign experts who have made outstanding contributions to China’s economic and social progress).

 - Sreekumar Menon, ‘Early Period Buddhist Wall Paintings of Ladakh from the 11th to the early 13th Century: Materials, Techniques and Conservation Implications’ supervised with David Park